 These sessions looked at what Council is doing to support our community to reduce their greenhouse gas emissions and the related opportunities and challenges.
 There was also be an opportunity for participants to provide input and suggestions about how the community can take action and how Council can best support and facilitate these actions.

-To ensure we all came together with a shared knowledge and understanding of the challenges we face, we prepared this video as an introduction.
+To ensure we all came together with shared knowledge and understanding of the challenges we face, we prepared this video as an introduction.
 In this video, we present the greenhouse gas emissions data, specific to the City of Port Phillip.

 Session 1: What is the City of Port Phillip doing and why?